ezra-lieblich/safe-scale/README.md

 # Requirements

 The plugin requires you to be in the same directory as the app you are trying to blue-green deploy.
+The endpoints should be in the form of "/endpoint_name"

 # Usage

 cf safe-scale app_name --inst=int --trans=string --test=string --timeout=int

 Flags

-"-inst":        "number of instances for new app" "-trans":       "endpoint to monitor transaction" "-test":        "endpoint to test if new app is healthy" "-timeout":     "time in seconds to monitor transactions"
+-inst: Number of instances of the new app
+-trans: endpoint to monitor if app still has pending transactions
+-test: endpoint to monitor if the app is healthy
+-timeout: time in seconds to monitor transactions

 Note if you don’t provide an endpoint for monitoring transactions or checking health the plugin will just continue regular blue-green deployment

 # Installation

 go get https://github.com/ezra-lieblich/safe-scale